Glycosyl: Examples

 In cellulose, glycosyl groups link together 1,4-β-D-glucosyl units to form chains of (1,4-β-D-glucosyl)n.

 Other examples include ribityl in 6,7-Dimethyl-8-ribityllumazine, and glycosylamines.

 Alternative substituent groups

 Instead of the hemiacetal hydroxyl group, a hydrogen atom can be removed to form a substituent, for example the hydrogen from the C3 hydroxyl of a glucose molecule.
 Then the substituent is called D-glucopyranos-3-O-yl as it appears in the name of the drug Mifamurtide.

-Recent detection of the Au3+ in living organism was possible through the use of C-glycosyl pyrene, where it's permeability through cell membrane and fluorescence properties were used to detect Au3+.
+Recent detection of Au3+ in vivo used C-glycosyl pyrene.
+Its fluorescence and permeability through cell membranes helped detect Au3+.